Things To Do

 Must See

-Max's sculpture in Keswick Max The Miracle Dog: Kerry Irving, Max’s owner, created an online community through daily livestreams of their walks throughout the pandemic.
+Max The Miracle Dog: Kerry Irving, Max’s owner, created an online community through daily livestreams of their walks throughout the pandemic.
 Max was awarded a PDSA Order of Merit, known as the amimal OBE, for his work in improving the nation’s mental health.
 Kerry had Max trained as a therapy dog in 2016 and during the pandemic he became a virtual therapy dog for the nation.